Ne Obliviscaris (band): Formation and early years

-Drummer Dan Presland left the band towards the end of 2011 and was replaced by Nelson Barnes.
+Drummer Dan Presland left the band in early 2010 shortly after recording his parts for the bands debut album 'Portal of I' and was eventually replaced by Nelson Barnes in early 2012.
 However, due to the distance between Queensland and Melbourne, Ne Obliviscaris parted ways with Barnes and Presland's return to the band was announced on 24 August 2012.